robbiebmorris/robbiebmorris/README.md

 > Computer Science Student at University College London

 - Working on the technical aspects of hosting ClimateHack.AI 2023!
-- I am currently developing new ML projects at ASTRI in C++.
+- I am currently working on a few machine learning projects (NLP, CV) in C++ at ASTRI.
 - How to reach me: robbiebmorris@gmail.com

 <!--